qiboteam/qibo/doc/source/advancedexamples.rst

     best_energy, final_parameters = qaoa.minimize(initial_parameters, method="BFGS")

-In the above example the initial guess for parameters has length four and therefore the QAOA ansatz consists of four gates, two using the ``hamiltonian`` and two using the mixer Hamiltonian.
+In the above example the initial guess for parameters has length four and therefore the QAOA ansatz consists of four operators, two using the ``hamiltonian`` and two using the mixer Hamiltonian.
 The user may specify the mixer Hamiltonian when defining the QAOA model, otherwise :class:`qibo.hamiltonians.X` will be used by default.